T-shirt with Hungarian embroidery: free pattern+tutorial

 There will be some bits of stabilizer left inside your motifs and in corners and crevices.
 Use tweezers to pull these out:

 Then, if you prefer, give the embroidery a quick press.
 This is completely the opposite of what embroiderers in the US will tell you to do, but Hungarians prefer to press their embroidery flat.
-Put your iron right on those stitches, don’t be scared!
-Here’s my finished embroidery:
+Put your iron right on those stitches, don't be scared!
+Here's my finished embroidery, on a t-shirt that's now a favorite: